 Nagi and colleagues also examined people who had experienced nerve damage that caused them to lose thickly myelinated nerve cells but did not affect their thinly myelinated nerve cells.
 As a result of the damage, these participants cannot feel light touch.

 Nagi's team hypothesized that losing myelinated nerve fibers would also affect the newly discovered superfast network of nociceptors.
-The researchers found that these individuals could not experience mechanical pain.
+The researchers found that these individuals could not experience

 The findings, explain the scientists, may help doctors diagnose pain-related conditions and provide better care for people who experience this symptom.